The Texas Attorney General and The Nuge.

-And he did.
-The “imbeciles” figured he was too fucked up to go to Vietnam.
-Sad, isn’t it?
+And so he did.
+The imbeciles assumed he was too scared to shoot people in Vietnam.

 “… if I would have gone over there, I’d have been killed, or I’d have killed, or I’d kill all the hippies in the foxholes … I would have killed everybody,” he told the Detroit Free Press in an interview published July 15, 1990.

-Perhaps the draft board knew what they were doing.
-After Ted showed up caked in shit, started weeping uncontrollably and then passed out when they tried to take his blood, the military probably made the right call.
-Even if he was faking the whole thing they probably made the right call – anybody harboring that much disdain for the military would make a horrible soldier.
+Maybe the draft board knew what they were doing.
+When Ted showed up caked in his own shit, started weeping uncontrollably and then passed out when they tried to take his blood, the Army essentially had no choice.
+Even if he was faking everything they made the right call.
+Anyone harboring that much disdain for military service would make a crappy soldier.

-The law-and-order guy could learn a thing or two from the Army here.
-Recruiting a famous deadbeat draft-dodging child molester to bolster your campaign is a bad idea.
-Greg Abbott would do better to change his calculations, especially after having spent so much of his career trying to protect Texas from degenerates like Ted Nugent.
+Greg Abbott, law-and-order guy, could learn a thing or two here.
+Recruiting a legendary draft-dodging child molester to bolster your campaign would be a stupid idea.
+Greg would do better to change his calculations, especially after having spent so much of his career trying to protect Texas from dirtbags like Ted Nugent.